 6. Pikes Peak- America’s Mountain - Intermediate to Advanced: 20 miles

 Riding Down: Take the ultimate bike route in Colorado Springs, down Pikes Peak – America’s Mountain.
 There are two ways to get to the top of Pikes Peak before your exhilarating ride down.
 Two local adventure tour companies - Challenge Unlimited and Pikes Peak Mountain Bike Tours will take you by van to the summit and provide a guided tour down the Pikes Peak Highway.
-Or get to the summit of Pikes Peak on The Broadmoor Manitou & Pikes Peak Cog Railway and meet a guide at the top to navigate the twisting turns down the highway on two wheels.
 Keep an eye out for eagles, deer, elk, Rocky Mountain Bighorn Sheep and marmots.

 Riding Up & Down: Pikes Peak - America's Mountain is now open to cyclists that wish to ride up and down Pikes Peak Highway on their own.
 Hours and rates can be found here.

 7. Palmer Park Loop - Intermediate: 12 miles.

 This bike route is the perfect in-town ride.
 It has excellent views of Pikes Peak and downtown Colorado Springs with views so stunning, you’ll forget you’re in the middle of the city.
 Although the trail is not too technical, it does have enough drops and climbs to keep you on your toes.
 Each trail within the park is marked by the level of difficulty so there aren’t any surprises.